iarp/Python-Utils/readme.md

 * `BROWSER_HEADLESS` (=False)
   * Should the browser run in headless mode by default?
+  * WARNING: Chrome and Firefox require this setting to be literal True or False, not 1, 0, None.
+True or False only.

 * `BROWSER_DEFAULT_DOWNLOAD_DIRECTORY` (=tempfile.mkdtemp())
   * Directory to use as the download target